mui/material-ui/docs/pages/blog/2023-mui-values.md

 Narrowing down the shortlist gave us a chance to both find _and_ stress-test the strongest recurring themes. 🧪

-To do this, we immediately eliminated [what Patrick Lencioni calls “permission-to-play” values](https://www.youtube.com/watch?v=bNRn6FimzoU).
-These are the things as basic as showing respect, which might be *valuable* to a great team culture and performance, but aren’t exactly *exciting* or *measurable*.
+To do this, we immediately eliminated [what Patrick Lencioni calls "permission-to-play" values](https://www.youtube.com/watch?v=bNRn6FimzoU).
+These are the things as basic as showing respect, which might be _valuable_ to a great team culture and performance, but aren't exactly _exciting_ or _measurable_.
 They're simply the minimum required standard of behavior to work together.

 We also started striking out anything that could not clearly be expressed _as an action._